Large Batch Pumpkin Scones with Maple Glaze

 Forming your scones

 Continue working the dough into a “ball” in the bowl, then transfer it onto a floured work surface.
-Press into a rectangular shape (about a 1/2 an inch in height) and, with a very sharp knife/pastry cutter (dough scraper), cut into equal size wedges/triangles (below is a diagram I created to give you an idea of how to cute the scones).
-To make smaller scones, simply cut the triangles smaller
+Gently press into a rectangular shape (about a 1/2 an inch in height) and, with a pastry cutter (dough scraper), cut into equal size wedges/triangles (below is a diagram I created to give you an idea of how to cut the scones).
+To make smaller scones, cut the triangles smaller

 Don’t want to make triangles?

 Continue working the dough into a “ball” in the bowl, then roll the “ball” onto a floured surface and split the dough into 36 even rounds.
-Be careful to gently form them into 2″ tall discs.
+Be careful to form them into 2″ tall discs gently.

 ENJOY and Share!